 Like a dedicated server process, a shared server process has its own PGA.
 However, the UGA for a session is in the SGA so that any shared server can access session data.

-A multiprocess Oracle database uses some additional processes called background processes.
+Background processes are additional processes used by a multiprocess Oracle database.
 The background processes perform maintenance tasks required to operate the database and to maximize performance for multiple users.

 Oracle Database creates background processes automatically when a database instance starts.
 An instance can have many background processes, not all of which always exist in every database configuration.
 The following query lists the background processes running on your database:

 SELECT PNAME FROM V$PROCESS WHERE PNAME IS NOT NULL ORDER BY PNAME;